Bioconductor/auxiliary_docker_containers/support.bioconductor.org/README.md

 * Elasticsearch container
 * RabbitMQ container

-[Fig](http://www.fig.sh/) is used to wire all these containers together.
+[Docker Compose](https://docs.docker.com/compose/) is used to wire all these containers together.

 To use: